tikv/sig-transaction/design/async-commit/README.md

-# Parallel commit
+# Async commit

-This directory contains design documentation for parallel commit.
+This directory contains design documentation for async commit.
 Implementation is in progress, see [project summary](project-summary.md).

 Implementation is tracked in a [tracking issue](https://github.com/tikv/sig-transaction/issues/36) and [TiKV project](https://github.com/tikv/tikv/projects/34).